Equities Rally, Oil Steadies As US-Iran Tensions Appear To Ease - UrduPoint

 The comments cooled what threatened to become an uncontrolled boiling over of tensions after Trump ordered the killing last Friday of a top Iranian general, Qasem Soleimani.

-Oil prices, which spiked briefly to four-month highs on Wednesday soon after the Iranian attack, dropped back below their start point on the softer tone from both sides.
+Oil prices, which spiked briefly to four-month highs on Wednesday soon after the Iranian attack, dropped back below their start point compared with overnight in New York on the softer tone from both sides.

-They managed to avoid further losses Thursday, trading virtually unchanged compared with prices late in New York on Wednesday.

-On Wall Street, the Nasdaq hit another record high Wednesday while the Dow and S&P 500 indices enjoyed big gains.

-And the positive mood continued into Asia.
-Tokyo and Hong Kong rallied around two percent and Shanghai ended with a gain of 0.9 percent.
+On Wall Street, the Nasdaq hit another record high Wednesday and the Dow joined London in adding on a half percent in early trading after Tokyo and Hong Kong had added around two percent and Shanghai 0.9 percent.

-Frankfurt took the lead in Europe, jumping 1.3 percent in midday deals.
+Frankfurt led European gains as the DAX was holding a 1.3 percent gain two hours before the close.

 The rush to riskier investments saw gold, seen as a haven in times of unrest, sink more than one percent, having broken $1,600 per ounce for the first time in seven years.